sat20-labs/blockstream-electrs/README.md

 free space of about double that available during the index compaction process.
 Creating the indexes should take a few hours on a beefy machine with SSD.

-To deploy with Docker, follow the [instructions here](https://github.com/Blockstream/esplora#how-to-build-the-docker-image).
+To deploy with Docker, follow the [instructions here](https://github.com/sat20-labs/satsnet-esplora#how-to-build-the-docker-image).

-### Light mode

-For personal or low-volume use, you may set `--lightmode` to reduce disk storage requirements by roughly 50% at the cost of slower and more expensive lookups.

-With this option set, raw transactions and metadata associated with blocks will not be kept in rocksdb (the `T`, `X` and `M` indexes), but instead queried from bitcoind on demand.

 ### Notable changes from Electrs: